CloudeyIT/dotnet-starter/README.md

 #### Field assertion

-`RequireParentAssertion` enables you to assert that the resolved field fulfils a condition.
+`RequireResultAssertion` enables you to assert that the resolved entity or field.

 **Important**
+If the policy is applied to a field, the target is the value of the field.
+If the policy is applied to a class, the target is the class instance.
-This policy _must_ be applied to a **field**, e.g. the FirstName property of the User class.
+If the policy is applied to a resolver, the target is the result of the resolver.
+If the result is an IEnumerable, then the assertion is applied to all elements.

 **NOTE**
 When using projection, non-projected fields will _not_ be resolved in the delegate.
 Therefore, it is important that you mark any other fields that you need in your delegate with the `[IsProjected]` attribute to make sure they are always loaded.